shdlabs/SSTorytime/docs/howdoescontextwork.md

 they don't solve the problem of how to know which experience is the correct match given a generic sensory input.
 There was that one time at band camp....

+## The technical challenge of context

+The technical challenge of context is that the amount of context in a sensory stream is usually much greater than the part you actually want to remember, so knowledge data may quickly become dominated by context.
+We don't want to store intentionally selected items together with ambient keys and other "noise", so we need to be careful about how to structure a graph.

+Context plays two roles.
+We know from Promise Thory that each fragment of potential "donor" knowledge promises certain information (+), but that a receiver may promise to listen only to another set of "receptor" information (-).
+The overlap between what is offered (donation) and what is accepted (reception) is the result of a lookup.
+Recptor information is usually quite small and narrow compared to the entirety of the original context signal.
+So we split these representations into two parts:

+* Original signal is encoded as graph nodes that annotate captured events.
+* Query context is encoded in the `:: tags ::` that break up notes into sections.

+When we are searching, we primarily use the original signal nodes.
+When we are filtering or narrowing a search, we use the `:: tags ::`.

+## Context in the `text2N4L` tool

+When we are scanning raw text using the helper tool, we can generate the (+) donor context fragments automatically, but we can't generate acceptor context tags automatically.
+Only you can do that, because only you know what you might be looking for in the information.
+It isn't universal and automatic--it's based in your intent.

+Intent and intentionality play a large role in understanding context: [The Role of Intent and Context Knowledge Graphs With Cognitive Agents](https://medium.com/@mark-burgess-oslo-mb/the-role-of-intent-and-context-knowledge-graphs-with-cognitive-agents-fb45d8dfb34d)

 ## An idealized approximation

 The way we refer to contexts has to be simple and easy to document,